steph72/fcio-tutorial/docs/README.md

 <img src="tut2.png" width="400"/><br/>

 You have just configured a MEGA65 FCM screen and displayed some text and a pretty picture on it... with just 16 lines of code!
+Behind the scenes, FCIO takes care of loading your file into extended memory (it doesn't use up any additional memory in the first 64k), organizing palette space and actually drawing the image.

 ## 5. Excursion: Making life easier

-At this point, manually invoking the compiler and linker, running png2fci and building a new disc image whenever something has changed has become a little bit of a nuisance.
+At this stage, manually invoking the compiler and linker, running png2fci and building a new disc image whenever something has changed has become a little bit of a nuisance.

 The usual way to deal with this problem is the use of *Makefiles*.
 Now in my humble opinion, Makefiles are a hostile and unreadable monstrosity, which is why I like to use *SCons* instead.